julien-lin/php-core/README.md

 // Get existing instance (may return null)
 $app = Application::getInstance();

-// Get instance or create if it doesn't exist (useful for error handlers)
+// Get instance or create it if it doesn't exist (useful for error handlers)
 $app = Application::getInstanceOrCreate(__DIR__);

 // Get instance or throw exception if it doesn't exist